GR74/minime/docs/architecture/ARCHITECTURE.md

 ## Overview

+MiniMe is an identity-conditioned LLM orchestration system that combines personal identity principles, memory from Obsidian vaults, and multi-agent orchestration to create a personalized AI assistant.

-This document describes the architecture of the MiniMe memory system, showing how all components interact and communicate with each other.
+This document describes the architecture of the MiniMe system, showing how all components interact and communicate with each other.
+The current implementation focuses on the memory layer foundation, with plans for identity conditioning and multi-agent orchestration.

 ## System Architecture Diagram